svigneshkumar/photo2word/README.md

-# photo_caption
+# photo2word
-This is an Keras Image Processing Model used for Captioning Images
+This is an Keras Image Processing Model used for Captioning Images using Convolution Neural Nets and Recurrent Neural Nets.